facebookexperimental/siMMMulator/siMMMulator-website/docs/step_by_step_guide.md

 ## Step 5 : Transforming Media Variables

-Steps 5a-5c are all about transforming the media variable by adding adstock, diminishing returns, and pivoting our simulated data to be in a weekly format.
+Steps 5a-5c are all about transforming the media variable by adding adstock, diminishing returns, and pivoting our simulated data to be in a daily format.

 ### Step 5a : Pivoting the table to an MMM format

-In Step 5a, we pivot our table from Step 4 (which was on a campaign + channel format) to a weekly format.
+In Step 5a, we pivot our table from Step 4 (which was on a campaign + channel format) to a daily format.
 This function requires no parameters.

 **Example:**